ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 It also allows the installation of several ROS 2 distributions (or “distros”, e.g. Dashing and Eloquent) on the same computer and switching between them.

 This is accomplished by sourcing setup files every time you open a new shell, or by adding the source command to your shell startup script once.
-Without sourcing the setup files, you won’t be able to access ROS 2 commands, or find or use ROS 2 packages.
+Without sourcing the setup files, you won't be able to access ROS 2 commands, or find or use ROS 2 packages.
-In other words, you won’t be able to use ROS 2.
+In other words, you won't be able to use ROS 2.

 Prerequisites
 -------------